sebastianstolzenberg/xmrigCC/README.md

 Also you can use configuration via config file, default **[config.json](https://github.com/Bendr0id/xmrigCC/wiki/Config-XMRigDaemon)**.
 You can load multiple config files and combine it with command line options.

+## Multihash (multihash-factor)
+With this option it is possible to increase the number of hashblocks calculated by a single thread in each round.
+Selecting multihash-factors greater than 1 increases the L3 cache demands relative to the multihash-factor.
+E.g. at multihash-factor 2, each Cryptonight thread requires 4MB and each Cryptonight-lite thread requires 2 MB of L3 cache.
+With multihash-factor 3, they need 6MB or 3MB respectively.

+Setting multihash-factor to 0 will allow automatic detection of the optimal value.
+Xmrig will then try to utilize as much of the L3 cache as possible for the selected number of threads.
+If the threads parameter has been set to auto, Xmrig will detect the optimal number of threads first.
+After that it finds the greatest possible multihash-factor.

+### Multihash for low power operation
+Depending the CPU and its L3 caches, it can make sense to replace multiple single hash threads with single multi-hash counterparts.
+This change might come at the price of a minor drop in effective hash-rate, yet it will also reduce heat production and power consumption of the used CPU.

+### Multihash for optimal CPU exploitation
+In certain environments (e.g. vServer) the system running xmrig can have access to relatively large amounts of L3 cache, but may has access to only a few CPU cores.
+In such cases, running xmrig with higher multihash-factors can lead to improvements.

 ## Multihash thread Mask (only for multihash-factor > 1)
 With this option you can limit multihash to the given threads (mask).
 This can significantly improve your hashrate by using unused l3 cache.
-The default is to run av2/av4 mode on all threads.
+The default is to run the configured multihash-factor on all threads.

 ```